Why Think ‘Infrared Vs. Analytic’ when it comes to monitored CCTV?

 In recent years, a newer method of intruder detection is being adopted: AI-powered video analytics.

-In this blog, we break down the intruder detection technology (and alarm response options) for monitored CCTV systems – pitting infrared against analytic to help you decide which might work best for your site.
+In this blog, we break down the intruder detection technology (and alarm response options) for monitored CCTV systems – pitting infrared against analytics to help you decide which might work best for your site.

 What Is Infrared Motion Detection?